 Justification: The SOAR budget from the Foundation for California Community Colleges grant has ended.
-The only aspect of the substantiality plan is for the current high school students to have their textbooks paid by the high school district.
-The first bill has been sent to them for payment.
-There is no clear plan for paying for the 5th year students' textbooks for the long term but, this year there are only 4 students enrolled that do not have Financial Aid.
-Therefore, more discussion is needed to determine how we will resolve this matter.
+The only aspect of the sustainability plan is for the current high school students to have their textbooks paid by the high school district.
+The bill has been sent to them for payment.
+There is no clear plan for paying for the 5th year students' textbooks for the long term but for 2011-12, there are only 4 students enrolled at AVC that do not have Financial Aid and therefore the SOAR program is paying for.
+More discussion is needed to determine how we will resolve this matter long term.
 Additionally, there are other funding needs that are critical for the SOAR program and funding sources need to be identified, such as the need for an Educational Advisor.

-Goal #5: Create a permanent location and funding source to support an on-campus Health Services Center
+Goal #4: Create a permanent location and funding source to support an on-campus Student Health Services Center

-Objective: Work with ASO to have a positive student vote on a Student Health Services Fee to fund a Health Services Center.
+Objective: Work with ASO to support a Student Health Services Fee to fund a Health Services Center.